backdrop-contrib/slick/docs/UPGRADE.md

 5. Note the errors, if any, and please report.
 Or continue below.

-6. Update Slick Views, Slick Extras, if you use it into 3.x branch, else broken displays due to some stock skins moving.
+6. Update **Slick Views**, **Slick Extras**, if you use it into 3.x branch, else broken displays due to some stock skins moving.
    Run the provided updates, as well.
-   If you use stock skins, be sure to install Slick Extras as some skins are moved into Slick Extras, not Slick Example.
+   If you use stock skins, install Slick Extras as some skins are moved into **Slick Extras**, not **Slick Example**.

    This ensures you can keep Slick Example disabled, if you don't install it, and only enable Slick Extras just for stock skins.
 If you installed Slick